 Finding Mighty by Sheela Chari

 Sheela Chari’s second mystery for kids ages 10 and up combines graffiti art, parkour, Indian American characters, diamond smuggling, and family secrets.
-It’s set in Yonkers, NY and is a fast-paced urban page turner. [chapter book, ages 9 and up]
+It’s set in Yonkers, NY, and is a fast-paced urban page-turner. [middle grade, ages 9 and up]

 Checked by Cynthia Kadohata